-Qualitative accounts of your leadership potential and personal qualities are essential to our evaluation of your application.
-Your letters of reference should provide specific examples that illustrate your potential to make a difference in the world.
+Qualitative accounts of your behaviors, impact, and personal qualities are essential to our evaluation of your leadership potential.
+Your letters of reference should provide specific examples that illustrate your ability and desire to make a difference in the world.

 - Be self-employed

-- Work for a family business and a family member is your supervisor
+- Work for a family business in which a family member is your supervisor

-- Be in a new position and your direct supervisor does not know you that well
+- Have begun a new position where your direct supervisor does not know you well

 - Not have notified your direct supervisor that you are applying to business school

-In this case, use your judgment in finding a source for your recommendation — a previous supervisor, a client, a member of your board of directors, or any other individual who reviews your work.
+In this case, use your judgment in finding a source for your recommendation — a previous supervisor, an indirect manager, a client, a member of your board of directors, or any other individual who evaluates your work.

 If you are a college senior, you may use a direct supervisor from a summer, part-time, or internship position.
-Alternatively, you may ask someone who oversaw you in an extracurricular, volunteer, or community activity.
+Alternatively, you may ask someone who managed you in an extracurricular, research, volunteer, or community activity.

 Choosing Your Recommenders

-We are impressed by what a reference letter says, not by the title of the individual who wrote it or the native language of the recommender.
-There is no one right mix of recommendations that will affect your admission standing.
+We are impressed by what a reference letter says, not by the title of the individual who wrote it or the writing skills of the recommender.
 You should choose individuals who:

-- Have had significant direct involvement with you within the last few years.
+- Know you well through significant, direct involvement with you within the last few years.

-- Know you well and can provide the details and examples that support their assertions.
+- Will provide detailed anecdotes and examples to support their assertions.

 - Are truly enthused to write a recommendation for you and will spend sufficient time writing a thoughtful letter.